 The responsible mines inspector is responsible for ensuring health hazards are managed and Health and Hygiene systems operate effectively for mine and exploration sites under their jurisdiction.

-The Mine Safety and Inspection Regulations 1995 require the mining industry to regularly sample for atmospheric contaminants and report the results to the Department.
+The Mines Safety and Inspection Regulations 1995 require the mining industry to regularly sample for atmospheric contaminants and report the results to the Department.

 Certain conditions on sampling for atmospheric contaminants are detailed in the regulations to ensure samples are representative and use approved procedures.